oeway/img-segment/docs/cell-segmentation.md

 # Cell segmentation

+## Setting up the Training

+* Parameters
+* Retraining a model with your own data

+## Post-processing
 The A-net plugin predicts mask for the different fluorescent channels.
-This masks are essentially tresholded images.
 To obtain individual cells or nuclei, we provide a dedicate plugin to perform this step.